A selection of information to help you prepare for the upcoming year. If you have any questions, please don't hesitate to contact us.

 Students are encouraged to consult with their local physicians regarding any necessary vaccinations required for a year’s stay in Israel (hepatitis, etc.)

 This list below has been prepared to help you with your packing.
 There is limited closet space in the dormitory, so we recommend not bringing everything you own.
 To avoid having to bring heavy bedding, we recommend Blanket Express.
 They offer quality linen products for students and deliver directly to the Yeshiva.
-For details, visit www.blanketexpressplus.com.
+Click for more information.

 Absolutely.
 To avoid having to bring heavy bedding, we recommend Blanket Express.
 They offer quality linen products for students and deliver directly to the Yeshiva.
-For details, visit www.blanketexpressplus.com.
+Click for more information

 The Yeshiva dress code requires students to wear to class shirts with collars, long pants (no jeans or sweatpants), and shoes with socks.